Samwakelam/GYM-SHARK-SLW/README.md

 * Each page has access to the gender toggle which also demonstrates the `useContext` to tell all pages which gender has been selected.
 I have used this information through the application to highlight key elements and effects with gender specific colouration.

+* I have demonstrated understanding of enviroment variables by hiding the API route in a dotenv file.

 ---

 ## Further Development